04/11/2019 at 03:15 •

 Step 3.
 Slide the 2x3 Shroud on top of the 2x2 Pins

 Slide the 2x3 Shroud on top of the 2x2 Pins with the "Arrow" on the shroud pointing towards "VCC" on the SAO.
-If your SAO isn't labeled it should be the top left pin.
+If your SAO isn't labeled it should be the top right pin.

 Step 4.
 Test your SAO & Enjoy